amitkgupta/adventofcode.com/README.md

 ## 2017

-Code and stars except for Day 21.
+All code complete and stars obtained.

 ## 2018